 where $\boldsymbol{W}_{fc1}^t$, $\boldsymbol{W}_{fc2}^t$ and $b$ are learnable parameters. $LN(\cdot)$ and $ReLU(\cdot)$ refer to layer normalization and activation function.

 Similarly, the ViT encoder transforms the segmented image into a sequential representation of local features, enabling the application of the self-attention mechanism.
-Following a similar process as described above, we derive $\boldsymbol{R}_o^{ll}$.
+Following the same procedure as described above, we derive $\boldsymbol{R}_o^{ll}$.

-\textbf{Local-to-Global Block.} This block refines local features by integrating global context, using the global features to bridge fine-grained local information with overarching semantics.
-Specifically, for the visual modality, given the image embedding $O$, we construct the global feature, which encapsulates the overall semantics of the image, from two complementary perspectives.
-On the one hand, ${g^{mean}} = {1 \mathord{\left/{\vphantom {1 n}} \right.\kern-\nulldelimiterspace} n}\sum\limits_{i = 1}^n {{o_i}}$, which summarizes the spatial information of the entire image.
-On the other hand, we use the $\left[ {cls} \right]$ token ${g^{cls}}$ output from the modality-specific encoder, which summarizes the semantic information of the target objects in the image.
-Finally, these two representations are concatenated to form the global feature.
+\textbf{Local-to-Global Block.} This block refines local features by integrating global context, using global features to bridge fine-grained local information with overarching semantics.
+Specifically, for the visual modality, given the image embedding $O$, we construct the global feature to encapsulate the overall semantics of the image from two complementary perspectives.
+On the one hand, the mean-pooled vector ${g^{mean}} = {1 \mathord{\left/{\vphantom {1 n}} \right.\kern-\nulldelimiterspace} n}\sum\limits_{i = 1}^n {{o_i}}$ summarizes the spatial information of the entire image.
+On the other hand, we use the $\left[ {cls} \right]$ token ${g^{cls}}$ output from the modality-specific encoder to represent the semantic information of the salient objects in the image.
+Finally, these two representations are concatenated to form the global feature:

-In this block, the global features act as the query guidance vector, while the local features function as the matched vectors.
-Their inner product is computed to quantify the similarity between the global and local features.
-The resulting similarity scores are normalized using a softmax function, ensuring that the attention weights across all regions sum to 1.
-Specifically, the attention weights for consistency between the global high-level semantic features and the word-level semantic features of the text are computed using the following formula:
+In this block, the global features serve as the query guidance vector, while the local features function as the matched vectors.
+Their inner product is computed to measure the similarity between the global and local features.
+The resulting similarity scores are normalized via a softmax function, ensuring that the attention weights across all regions sum to 1.
+Specifically, the attention weights reflecting the consistency between the global high-level semantic features and the word-level semantic features of the text are computed as follows:

-where all $\boldsymbol{W}$ are learnable parameters, $h_o$ represents the hidden state of the text attention function, and $ \odot $ represents the elementwise multiplication.
-The process of calculating the weighted relationship $\boldsymbol{R}_t^{\lg }$ between global and local information in the news text branch is similar to that in the image branch.
+where all $\boldsymbol{W}$ are learnable parameters, $h_o$ denotes the hidden state of the text attention function, and $ \odot $ represents the element-wise multiplication.
+The process of calculating the weighted relationship $\boldsymbol{R}_t^{\lg }$ between global and local information in the news text branch follows the same procedure as in the image branch.